 But again, it’s not a biggie.
 Just think of applying a thick coat of industrial-grade adhesive.
 Only this one washes off the brushes with water.

 Best Deck Paint Reviews

-All said and done, here are our picks of the best deck paints in 2018.
+All said and done, here are our picks of the best deck paints.

 1. Anvil Deck-A-New Resurfacer Paint

 Anvil is a Florida based manufacturer of wall paints and surface sealants with a near flawless reputation.